chelinho139/glitchbot_ai/docs/cursor_build_instructions.md

    - Replies to mentions: at most **one per minute**.
    - **Sleep** between **02:00–10:00 UTC-3** (05:00–13:00 UTC).
 No posting in this window.
 4. **Topic Focus:** crypto, AI, frontier tech, tech news, notable launches (curated feed).
+5. **Content Discovery:** **Use HOME TIMELINE** - Fetch from timeline which already includes smart people being followed and good algorithm.
+Do **not** use search.
-5. **Interesting Tweet Criteria (priority):** keywords → rapid engagement → author followers > 5k → positive/inquisitive sentiment.
+6. **Interesting Tweet Criteria (priority):** keywords → rapid engagement → author followers > 5k → positive/inquisitive sentiment.
-6. **Persistence:** Local DB for engaged IDs, cadence timestamps, and candidate backlog.
+7. **Persistence:** Local DB for engaged IDs, cadence timestamps, and candidate backlog.
-7. **Safety:** Skip toxic/hateful content; mild profanity allowed; when in doubt, skip.
+8. **Safety:** Skip toxic/hateful content; mild profanity allowed; when in doubt, skip.
-8. **Errors:** On repeated failures or rate-limits, DM owner with a short diagnostic and back off 30 minutes.
+9. **Errors:** On repeated failures or rate-limits, DM owner with a short diagnostic and back off 30 minutes.

 ---